Resumes and Cover Letters

-How can I get help with a resume?
+How can I get help with a resume and cover letter?

 Career Services offers advice and resources to help you, whether you’re starting from scratch or you’re an experienced job searcher who just needs another set of eyes to polish your product.
 Follow these steps:

 Download Career Services’ Resume Writing Guide for comprehensive assistance for creating functional and chronological resumes, crafting descriptive, action-verb statements and writing cover letters and thank-you letters.
 See numerous samples of resumes and letters.
 Not sure how to describe all that great broad liberal arts experience?
 Check out My Liberal Arts Transferable Skills Checklist to assess your own strengths and discover how to articulate them.
 While Microsoft Word and other software offer resume templates, we generally recommend starting with a plain Word document and using the Resume Writing Guide samples to create the format.
 Templates often have built-in formatting that is more cumbersome to change and displays content in less powerful ways.
 We do, however, offer a Word document we have prepared ourselves that we believe is a more powerful format.
 You can use this scaffold to build your resume by typing over the content to replace it with your information.
 You will still need to make adjustments to margins, font size and spacing to make the most appropriate use of the space or to rearrange sections to highlight the most important content.
 [Note: This Word document works best on a PC; if you have a Mac, we recommend creating a version using a PC, such as ones found in a campus computer lab.]